ramizwd/wbma-react-project/README.md

   4. Save the changes (with auto format turned off) and re-build your app.

 - If you get a Firebase quota has been exceeded warning, then that means we ran out of reads or writes for the day and thus cannot use the chat.
-If you do not want to wait until next day then you can create your own firebase database and copy the  configuration to the ```.env``` file in the project.
+If you do not want to wait until next day then you can create your own Firebase database and copy the  configuration to the ```.env``` file in the project.

 ## Project Structure
 The folder structure of this app is explained below: